sailavnya/Docker-Zero-to-Hero/volumes.md

 ### Volumes

-Volumes aims to solve the same problem by providing a way to store data on the host file system, separate from the container's file system, so that the data can persist even if the container is deleted and recreated.
+Volumes aims to solve the same problem by providing a way to store data on the host file system, separate from the container's file system, so that the data can persist even if the container is deleted and recreated and it has the high performance.

 ![image](https://user-images.githubusercontent.com/43399466/218018334-286d8949-d155-4d55-80bc-24827b02f9b1.png)